Introduction

 Check to see if there is still top sealer on the floor.
 Drip water onto the slab.
 If the water beads up, there is an existing sealer that may interfere with the adhesion of the epoxy.
 Depending on how much sealer is left, you may have to repeat the etching process.

-Take time to fill concrete cracks and voids as these imperfections will show through the epoxy.
+Take time to fill concrete cracks and voids or these imperfections will show through the epoxy.

 Mix (1) part A to (2) parts B on a clean piece of cardboard and then fill cracks and voids using a plastic spackle knife.